decretist/Dissertation/Chapter0/chapter0.md

 centuries.
 I was therefore aware of Gratian's *Decretum* in a general sort of way, although the only use I made of it in connection with that project was to consult the Latin text of Nicholas II's 1059 decree on papal elections (D.23 c.1).

-Stan's encouraging me to use computer-aided typesetting for my thesis, a skill so unusual in those years before consumer PCs were available as to verge on the exotic, led directly to my IT career.
+Stan encouraged me to use computer-aided typesetting for my thesis, so I acquired an unusual skill that led directly to my IT career.
 In the mid to late 80s I went on to take most of the required courses for the undergraduate Computer Science major at UC San Diego (e.g., Data Structures, Compiler Construction, Operating Systems) although I did not enroll in a degree program.
 During my professional career, I was never primarily a programmer, but from time to time my job responsibilities did include programming projects in C and Perl, and ultimately Java servlet-based web applications.

-I became aware of Anders Winroth's *The Making of Gratian's Decretum* in October 2003.
-I had not been in touch with Stan for something like ten years at that point, so I did a Google search for his contact information.
-What I found instead was his review of Anders's book in *English Historical Review*.
+I became aware of Anders Winroth's *The Making of Gratian's Decretum* in October 2003, when I did a Google search for Stan's contact information and found instead his review of Anders's book in *English Historical Review*.
+It was immediately apparent to me on reading the review that there had been a revolution in Gratian studies.
 My wife Carol gave me a copy of the book for Christmas 2003 with the inscription "I'm sure you'll gulp this one down within 24 hours."
-I did, so by the end of 2003, I was aware that there had been a revolution in Gratian studies.
-(Some years later, Anders thanked Carol: "I'm sure I did something very useful with the money".)
+I did.
+Some years later, Anders thanked Carol: "I'm sure I did something very useful with the money".

-From September 2007 to May 2009, I was a student in the MAR program in the History of Christianity at Yale Divinity School.
-Among the courses I took was a one on Latin Paleography taught at the Beinecke Rare Book and Manuscript Library by Richard and Mary Rouse of UCLA in Spring 2009.
-Although I had a general interest in applying my computing background to my academic work, I do not believe I had heard of Digital Humanities as a nascent academic discipline before I graduated from YDS, and almost certainly not by that name.
+From September 2007 to May 2009, I was a student in the History of Christianity MAR program at Yale Divinity School.
+Among the courses I took was a one on Latin Paleography that Richard and Mary Rouse of UCLA taught at the Beinecke Rare Book and Manuscript Library in Spring 2009.
+Although I had a general interest in applying my computing background to my academic work, I do not believe I had heard of Digital Humanities as an academic discipline before I graduated from YDS, and almost certainly not by that name.

-In October 2009, I undertook a project suggested by David Ganz (then of King's College, London) to compare two texts of the Capitulare Carisiacense (873) in Beinecke MS 413.
+In October 2009, David Ganz (then of King's College, London) suggested that I compare two texts of the Capitulare Carisiacense (873) in Beinecke MS 413.
+At first, I did not think of it as a digital project; it was simply a transcription exercise of the kind the Rouses had taught me to do.
+But within a month, I had created a custom text encoding format for my transcriptions and written a prototype textual difference visualizer in Perl to compare them.
+A January 2010 meeting with Barbara Shailor on the Beinecke 413 project was the occasion for the first use I can find in my own notes of the term "Digital Humanities."

 * * *